mosip/documentation/docs/Guide-to-configure-MOSIP-for-Biometrics.md

-# MOSIP Configurability for Real Biometrics
+# MOSIP Configurability for Biometrics
-With Real Biometrics Release (RBR), MOSIP can be configured to work with multiple biometric modalities (viz.
-Fingerprint, Iris and Face).
+MOSIP can be configured to work with proxy implementation and multiple biometric modalities(Fingerprint, Iris and Face).
 Below are configurations to enable biometrics in MOSIP.

 ## Registration Client